DoofDilla/dillapoe2stat/README.md

 | Toast notifications missing | `win11toast` requires Windows 10/11—disable notifications in `config.py` when running on unsupported systems. |

 ## Extending the Project
-- Implement stash tab scraping or price thresholds using `InventoryAnalyzer.categorize_items` as a base.
+- **Custom Analytics:** Implement stash tab scraping or price thresholds using `InventoryAnalyzer.categorize_items` as a base.
-- Swap the notification backend (Discord webhooks, OBS overlays) by editing the notifier calls in `poe_stats_refactored_v2.py` or `notification_manager.py`.
+- **Alternative Notifications:** Swap the notification backend (Discord webhooks, Telegram bots, custom OBS overlays) by editing the notifier calls in `poe_stats_refactored_v2.py` or `notification_manager.py`.
+- **Template Customization:** Edit `notification_templates.py` to create custom notification messages - 40+ variables available including all drop tracking, session metrics, waystone data, and delirious %.
-- Add export commands (CSV, Google Sheets) by consuming the JSON Lines logs in `poe_logging.py`.
+- **Data Export:** Add export commands (CSV, Google Sheets, database) by consuming the JSON Lines logs in `poe_logging.py` - format version 2.1 includes full per-item valuations and delirious tracking.
+- **Run Analysis:** Extend `run_analyzer.py` to correlate delirious % with drop quality, find optimal waystone mod combinations, or analyze efficiency by tier.
-- Integrate controller support or macros using the `dualsense_*.py` experiments bundled in this repository.
+- **Controller Integration:** Integrate controller support or macros using the `dualsense_*.py` experiments bundled in this repository.
+- **Custom Overlays:** Build additional Flask endpoints in `obs_web_server.py` for specialized stream overlays or monitoring dashboards.

 ## Acknowledgements
 Thanks to Grinding Gear Games for exposing the Path of Exile API and poe.ninja for public economy data.
+Special thanks to the PoE community for feedback and testing.
 This project was bootstrapped for Dilla's PoE 2 adventures—adapt it to your own grinding routine!

+## Version History
+See [CHANGELOG.md](CHANGELOG.md) for detailed version history.

+**Current Version:** 0.3.3 "Delirious Analytics"
+**Data Format Version:** 2.1
+**Last Updated:** October 5, 2025